1. Our Organisation

 Annual Report

-The report covers NAIF’s operation and outlines the progress and contribution we have made during the reporting period.
+The report covers our operation and outlines the progress and contribution we have made during the reporting period.

 Budget

-The NAIF Budget Statements for the period 2021-22 are published in the Portfolio Budget Statements 2021-22 under the Industry, Innovation and Science Portfolio.
+Budget Statements are published under the Industry, Innovation and Science Portfolio.

 Corporate Plan